nasa/cumulus-orca/website/docs/developer/research/research-localstack.md

     Apply complete!
 Resources: 8 added, 0 changed, 0 destroyed.
 ```
 ### IDE for Localstack
-- Currently, there is an IDE named [Commandeer](https://getcommandeer.com/) that can be used to maintain localstack environments but requires to buy a premium version to use.
+- Currently, there is an IDE named [Commandeer](https://getcommandeer.com/) that can be used to maintain localstack environments but requires a licensed premium version of the software to use.
 This could be something to look into in the future if we plan to buy a premium version.

 ### Known Limitations
 - While commonly used AWS services are present, some more uncommon services are not.